-Name of the Programme M. SC MEDICAL BIOTECHNOLOGY Course Code BT 102T Name of the Course IMMUNOLOGY &IMMUNOTECHNOLOGY (THEORY) Course Objective To apprehend the candidate with and research.
-Topics covered include: An overview of the immune system including organs, cells and receptors.
-Recognition of pathogens; antigen processing and presentation.
-Co-stimulatory signals for T cell activation and role of cytokines in lymphocyte maturation and activation.
+2. Topics covered include: An overview of the immune system including organs, cells and receptors.
+3. Recognition of pathogens; antigen processing and presentation.
+4. Co-stimulatory signals for T cell activation and role of cytokines in lymphocyte maturation and activation.
+Course Objective 5.
 Cell mediated and antibody-mediated immunity work to protect a host.
 Immunity to infection and pathological consequences of immunodeficiency's, Immune responses to viral infections, HIV and AIDs.
 Molecular basis of antigen recognition.
 Antibodies and applications, Approaches to vaccination from pathogenic organisms and harmful substances.
-Course Outcomes 8.
 Immunotherapy's, Cancer immunology and vaccines and Transplantation immunology.
-1. At end of the course accomplishment the students will marvel in: The defense mechanisms that can establish a state of immunity againstinfection, and Immune-related diseases.
+At end of the course accomplishment the students will marvel in: The defense mechanisms that can establish a state of immunity againstinfection, and Immune-related diseases.
 2. Discuss the elementary biochemistry of the molecules of life and describe the relationship between the structure and function of biomolecules.
-3. The clonal selective theory impacts the immune system's ability torecognize millions of antigens.
-4. Determine the strategies that could viruses and tumor cells interfere with to decrease 5.
-The presentation of viral peptides on MHC class I molecules at the surface of infected cells and the consequences of such situation on NK cells and cytotoxic T lymphocytes.
+Course Outcomes 3.
+The clonal selective theory impacts the immune system's ability torecognize millions of antigens.
+4. Determine the strategies that could viruses and tumor cells interfere with to decrease The presentation of viral peptides on MHC class I molecules at the surface of infected cells and the consequences of such situation on NK cells and cytotoxic T lymphocytes.

 Unit no. Topics Hours allotted 60hrs 1.
-Introduction to immune systemInnate and adaptive immunity; Cells and organs of the immune system; Primary and secondary immune responses; Antigens; Antibodies and T cell receptors: Antigens, Structure and function of immunoglobulin, Monoclonal antibodies, B and T cell receptors and co-receptors 15 hrs 2.
-Generation and regulation of immune responses Cell Generation, activation and differentiation; Clonal selection and immunological memory; Complement system; Leukocyte activation and migration; Cell mediated cytotoxic responses; Regulation of immune responses; Immunological tolerance, Antigen processing and presentation; MHC-restriction; Cytokines; T Cell Maturation, activation and differentiation 15 hrs 3.
-Antigen-antibody Reactions: Strength of Antigen-Antibody Reactions (Antibody Affinity, Avidity and Cross Reactivity), In Vivo Antigen-Antibody Reactions, In Vitro Antigen-Antibody Reactions Precipitation (In Fluid and In Gel Immunoelectrophoresis), Agglutination (Heamagglutination, Bacterial agglutination, Passive agglutination and Agglutination Inhibition), Radioimmunology Assay (RIA), Enzyme Linked Immunosorbant Assay (ELISA), Western Bio, Immuno Fluorescence 15 hrs 4.
+Introduction to immune system Innate and adaptive immunity; Cells and organs of the immune system; Primary and secondary immune responses; Antigens; Antibodies and T cell receptors: Antigens, Structure and function of immunoglobulin, Monoclonal antibodies, B and T cell receptors and co-receptors 15 hrs 2.
+Generation and regulation of immune responses B Cell Generation, activation and differentiation; Clonal selection and immunological memory; Complement system; Leukocyte activation and migration; Cell mediated cytotoxic responses; Regulation of immune responses; Immunological tolerance, Antigen processing and presentation; MHC-restriction; Cytokines; T Cell Maturation, activation and differentiation 15 hrs 3.
+Antigen-antibody Reactions : Strength of Antigen-Antibody Reactions (Antibody Affinity, Avidity and Cross Reactivity), In Vivo Antigen-Antibody Reactions, In Vitro Antigen-Antibody Reactions Precipitation (In Fluid and In Gel Immunoelectrophoresis), Agglutination (Heamagglutination, Bacterial agglutination, Passive agglutination and Agglutination Inhibition), Radioimmunology Assay (RIA), Enzyme Linked Immunosorbant Assay (ELISA), Western Bio, Immuno Fluorescence 15 hrs 4.
 Disorders of Human Immune System Primary and secondary immunodeficiency; Autoimmune disorders; Hypersensitive reactions; Cytokine related diseases 15 hrs

-- Reference Books:
+- Kelerence Books:

-1. Essential Immunology: Ivan Roitt.
+Essential Immunology: Ivan Roitt.

-2. Kuby Immunology: Goldsby, Kindt and Osborne.
+Kuby Immunology: Goldsby, Kindt and Osborne.

-3. Immunology: Roitt, Brostoff, Mole.
+Immunology: Roitt, Brostoff, Mole.

-4. Introductory Immunology: Huw Davies
+Introductory Immunology:Huw Davies